If you ask ten different experienced real estate investors what “fast growing” means, the odds are that you’ll get ten different answers.

-Founded back in 2003, RealWealth Network helps people to create wealth by having the money and the freedom to live life on your own terms.
-In “18 Best Places to Buy Rental Property in 2021 for Cash Flow & Appreciation” updated last December, the RealWealth researched the best cities to invest in based on job growth, population growth, and housing affordability.
+Founded back in 2003, RealWealth Network helps people create wealth by having the money and the freedom to live life on their own terms.
+In “18 Best Places to Buy Rental Property in 2021 for Cash Flow & Appreciation” updated December 2020, RealWealth researched the best cities to invest in based on job growth, population growth, and housing affordability.

 After crunching the numbers, 18 metro areas in 12 states came out on top among all of the other major real estate markets in the U.S. Here are five of the best real estate markets to invest in this year.1.
 Albuquerque, New Mexico

 Albuquerque is a great market to invest in because of its solid job and population growth, and housing affordability.
 The median home price in metro Albuquerque is $219,000 and the average rent is $1,180 per month.

 Located in central New Mexico in the middle of the Rio Grande Valley, Albuquerque sits at the center of New Mexico’s “Technology Corridor” and is home to a concentration of high-tech private companies and government institutions.
 The metro population is about 915,000 residents, median household income in Albuquerque is $58,512, and the median age is 38.8 years.
 Single family homes make up 71% of the housing inventory, and 32% of the housing units in Albuquerque are occupied by renters.

 Population growth and equity growth are two of the best reasons to invest in rental real estate in Atlanta.
 The average home price in metro Atlanta is $247,000 and the median rent is $1,573.
 Over the past nine years, the population of the Atlanta metro area has grown by 14% while the 6-year equity growth is an impressive 50%.